+Division 1—Preliminary

 1 Simplified outline of this Schedule

+Some digital communications platform providers are subject to requirements in connection with misinformation and disinformation on digital communications platforms.
+These platforms must make specified information publicly accessible and must comply with any requirements in the digital platform rules in relation to the following:

+(a) risk management;

+(b) media literacy plans;

+(c) complaints and dispute handling.

-The ACMA has a graduated set of powers in relation to misinformation and disinformation on certain kinds of digital platform services.
+The ACMA also has a graduated set of powers in relation to misinformation and disinformation on some kinds of digital communications platform.

-The ACMA may make digital platform rules requiring digital platform providers to keep records and report to the ACMA on matters relating to misinformation and disinformation on digital platform services.
-The ACMA may obtain information, documents and evidence from digital platform providers and others relating to those matters.
+The ACMA may make digital platform rules requiring digital communications platform providers to keep records and report to the ACMA on matters relating to misinformation and disinformation on digital communications platforms.
+The ACMA may obtain information and documents from digital communications platform providers and others relating to those matters.
 The ACMA may publish information relating to those matters on its website.

-Bodies or associations representing sections of the digital platform industry may develop codes in relation to measures to prevent or respond to misinformation and disinformation on digital platform services.
-If the ACMA registers a misinformation code, digital platform providers in the relevant section of the digital platform industry must comply with the code.
+Bodies or associations representing sections of the digital platform industry may develop codes in relation to measures to prevent or respond to misinformation and disinformation on digital communications platforms.
+If the ACMA approves a misinformation code, digital platform providers in the relevant section of the digital platform industry must comply with the code while it is in force.

-Where there is no registered misinformation code, a registered misinformation code is deficient or there are exceptional and urgent circumstances, the ACMA may determine a standard to provide adequate protection for the community from misinformation or disinformation on digital platform services.
-Digital platform providers are required to comply with misinformation standards that apply to them.
+Where there is no approved misinformation code in force, an approved misinformation code that is in force is deficient or there are exceptional and urgent circumstances, the ACMA may determine a standard to provide adequate protection for the Australian community from serious harm caused or contributed to by misinformation or disinformation on digital communications platforms.
+Digital communications platform providers are required to comply with misinformation standards that apply to them.

 2 Definitions